hack2skill/intel-oneAPI/README.md

 examiner conducting viva after each learning session.
 The AI examiner starts by asking question and always tries to motivate and provide hints to the student to arrive at correct answer, enhancing student engagement and motivation.

-## Detailed LEAP Process Flow:
+# Detailed LEAP Process Flow:

 ![](./assets/Process-Flow.png)

-## Tech Stack:
+# Technology Stack:

   - Intel® oneAPI (Intel® AI Analytics Toolkit) Tech Stack

   ![](./assets/Intel-Tech-Stack.png)